Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_practice_lecture.md

 #### Let's Put the FUN in Functions!

 Back to the problem specification.
 We need to take these lines and get the number of sentences, words, and characters contained within them.
 At this point we should realize that we need to aggregate these counts somewhere.
-There are a lot of ways that we could do that; here we're going to do it with a dictionary.
+There are a lot of ways that we could do that, one way would be to have each count stored in it's own variable.
+Here we're going to do it with a dictionary, we'll see why this is a good idea very soon.
 Let's initialize one now.

 ```python
 def create_report(file_path):